lutraconsulting/input-docs/www/pages/settingup_forms_layout.md

 We can add multiple groups and move **Fields** from the left column to the newly generated groups.

-In this example, we have created the following three groups:
+In this example, we have created the following two groups and a subgroup:
   - Information
+    - Location
   - Data
-  - Location

   The form will appear as below in QGIS now: